FuelLabs/sway/sway-book/README.md

 # Setup

-> TODO: forc plugins etc. need to be added back in

-If you wish to alter the documentation presented in this book then follow the instructions.
+If you wish contribute to this reference:

 1. Install [Rust](https://www.rust-lang.org/tools/install) if it's not installed.
 2. Install [mdbook](https://rust-lang.github.io/mdBook/).